-A. The roadway ends in a dead end or cul-de-sac with no outlet.

-- B. A ramp or lane is closed for operational purposes. - C. The permanent or semi-permanent closure or termination of a roadway.
+- A. A roadway that ends in a dead end or cul-de-sac with no outlet; - B. A ramp or lane closed for operational purposes; or - C. The permanent or semipermanent closure or termination of a roadway.

 Appropriate advance warning signs (see Chapter 2C) should be used.